snallapa/pokeemerald/README.md

 # Pokémon Emerald Mods

-Creating a pokemon game based on Pokemon emeral with rewritten scripts and new features.
+Creating a pokemon game based on Pokemon emerald with rewritten scripts and new features.